at-gmbh/at-python-template/{{cookiecutter.project_slug}}/README.md

 You can use your module code (`src/`) in Jupyter notebooks (`notebooks/`) without running into import errors by running:

     poetry run jupyter notebook

+This starts the jupyter server inside the project's virtualenv.
 {% else %}
 To use your module code (`src/`) in Jupyter notebooks (`notebooks/`) without running into import errors, make sure to install the source locally